giantcheeseguy2/CP-blog/posts-md/contest-strategy.md

     - Divide and Conquer
     - Offline
     - Backwards
+    - Fix a variable
+    - Visualize on a 2d Plane
+    - Flows
 - Make sure to spend at least 5 mins thinking about each type of algorithm.
 - Try to combine algorithms.